raboof/connbeat/README.md

-# Connectionbeat
+# Connbeat

 [![Build Status](https://travis-ci.org/raboof/connbeat.svg?branch=master)](https://travis-ci.org/raboof/connbeat)

-Connectionbeat is an open source agent that monitors connection metadata and ships the data to Kafka or Elasticsearch, or a HTTP endpoint.
+Connbeat, short for 'Connectionbeat', is an open source agent that monitors connection metadata and ships the data to Kafka or Elasticsearch, or a HTTP endpoint.

-The main distinction from [Packetbeat](https://www.elastic.co/products/beats/packetbeat) is that Connectionbeat is intended to be able to monitor all connections on a machine (rather than just selected protocols), and does not inspect the package/connection contents, only metadata.
+The main distinction from [Packetbeat](https://www.elastic.co/products/beats/packetbeat) is that Connbeat is intended to be able to monitor all connections on a machine (rather than just selected protocols), and does not inspect the package/connection contents, only metadata.